-EDR data are recorded by your vehicle only if a non-trivial crash situation occurs; no data are recorded by the EDR under normal driving conditions and no personal data (e.g., name, gender, age, and crash location) are recorded.
+EDR data are recorded by your vehicle only if a non-trivial crash situation occurs; no data are recorded by the EDR under normal driving conditions and the EDR never registers who is driving the vehicle or the location of a crash or a near crash-like situation.
 However, other parties, such as law enforcement, could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.
 To read data recorded by an EDR, special equipment is required, and access to the vehicle or the EDR is needed.
-In addition to the vehicle manufacturer, other parties, such as law enforcement, that have the special equipment, can read the information if they have access to the vehicle or the EDR.

 Furthermore, your vehicle is equipped with a number of computers whose task is to continuously control and monitor the vehicle's operation.
-They can also register information during normal driving conditions if they detect a fault relating to the vehicle's operation and functionality.
-Some of the stored information is required by technicians when carrying out service and maintenance to enable them to diagnose and rectify any faults that have occurred in the vehicle and to enable Volvo to fulfill legal and other regulatory requirements.
-This information may be stored in the vehicle's computers for a certain period of time.
+They can also register some of this information during normal driving conditions, most importantly if they detect a fault relating to the vehicle's operation and functionality or upon activation of the vehicle's active safety systems (e.g. City Safety and the auto-brake function).
+Some of the registered information is required by technicians when carrying out service and maintenance to enable them to diagnose and rectify any faults that have occurred in the vehicle and to enable Volvo to fulfill legal and other regulatory requirements.
+Information thus registered in the vehicle is registered in the vehicle's computers until the vehicle is serviced or repaired.
+In addition to the above, the registered information may - on an aggregated basis - be used for research and product development purposes in order to continuously improve the safety and quality of Volvo vehicles.